 “My left pec is larger than my right, what should I do about it?”

 I get many questions about asymmetry and what to do about it.
 First, what do I mean by asymmetry?
 What I mean is that a muscle on one side of the body is a different shape or size than the same muscle on the other side of the body.
 For example, the left biceps is smaller than the right biceps.
 Most people don’t look but don’t see.
-If you look carefully at anyone, you will notice that there are many differences between the left and right side – limbs different lengths, eyes in different positions, muscles different sizes, ears at different heights, hips tilted, etc.
+If you look carefully at anyone, you will notice that there are many differences between the left and right side – limbs different lengths, eyes in different positions, muscles different sizes, ears at different heights, hips tilted, etc. Lets take an example, look at the left image below.
+Muscular and ripped, awesome physique!
+Many people would say a great physique like this would be their goal.
+Now lets look at it closer, look at the right image.
+I have marked it up to show the parts that are not symmetrical.

 Normally you don’t see these things because people rarely stay sill long enough in a standing symmetrical stance so you can notice them.
 What to do about this?
 First, if you are having joint or back pain because of it, you need to see a doctor and work with a physical therapist!
 If your concerns are cosmetic, read on.
 It is not always possible to correct asymmetry so a big part of posing routines in bodybuilding is learning how to pose using your asymmetry to your advantage.
 You always hear people joking before taking a picture, “wait, that’s not my good side” while they turn their head.
 Its no joke though, almost everyone has angles and poses which flatter them the most and its your job to find out what those are.
 Even if you never plan on entering a bodybuilding contest, it pays to know how to position yourself for maximum effect.